kennytilton/mxtodomvc/README.md

 From that we get:
 * declarative/functional code everywhere (not just the component);
 * more efficiency than is possible with VDOM; and
-* no other framework to learn.
+* there is no framework to learn, just HTML and CSS.

 What does it mean for B to read A?
 It means B is expressed as an HLL function that reads A. An mxWeb "HTML" excerpt from the code below:
 ````clojure